 and I’m caught looking toward you again.

-or couldn’t wait for the future?
+or couldn’t wait for the future away from me?

 I don’t know what else to say,

 with your hair slicked up in ego and pride,